erikeldridge/archive/README.md

 ## Status

 Rough.
-The gerrit.js can talk to the rpc service, but only the #mine page has rendering logic, and it's displayed on every page.
+The gerrit.js can talk to the rpc service, but only the #mine & #signin pages have rendering logic.
 Please check out the [issues](https://github.com/erikeldridge/gerrit.js/issues) list for more details.

 ## Installation